 Ingredients: coconut cream powder (coconut cream, tapioca syrup, less than 2% of dipotassium phosphate, vegetable fiber), natural caramel flavoring, rice starch, coconut sugar, acacia fiber, mct oil powder (mct oil, tapioca maltodextrin). contains: tree nuts (coconut).

 Nutrition (per 10-gram stick): 50 calories, 3g fat, 6g carbs, <1g fiber, 2g sugars, 0g protein.*

 Coconut Cloud Dairy-Free Powdered Creamer Uses, Beyond Beverages

 Dairy-free powdered creamer may be a boon for travel and work, but I think it could also perform beautifully in recipes.
 I recommend giving it a try in oatmeal (or packets on the go!) in bread machine recipes, and anywhere that powdered milk may be called for.
 Just be sure the light sweetness is suitable to what your making.

 According to the Coconut Cloud website, you can also reconstitute their powdered creamer for a speedy coconut milk.
 You can mix 3 tablespoons of Coconut Cloud Dairy-Free Creamer with 8 ounces of water to produce 1 cup of light coconut milk.
 Increase the creamer amount to 1/4 cup for full-fat coconut milk.

 The Facts on Coconut Cloud Dairy-Free Powdered Creamer

 Certifications: Coconut Cloud Dairy-Free Creamer is Certified Gluten Free.
-It’s also labeled as non-GMO and vegan, but we did not note certifications for these.

 For More Product Information: Visit the Coconut Cloud website at www.coconutcloud.net.